Photographs of FE30AGR are sorted

 The Leyland SCG 340 semi-automatic transmission enabled drivers to give fast accerlerations.
 The manual selection of gears were very useful on roads in Hong Kong, especially in traffic congestions and on steep and winding roads.
 Although it could not achieve high speeds, its acceleration rate could be as high as minibuses and taxis.

 All FE33AGRs in NWFB and KMB have already been withdrawn.
 One FE30AGR of NWFB (SF15) was converted to a staff liaison bus.
+The bus was subsequently preserved in 2018.
+It was repainted in 2020.

 Return to Leyland Motors Limited